10pow6/Earth2_Tools/prop_exporter/README.md

 Extracts your owned game properties to excel.
 Script run as of 25 December 2020.
 Site changes will end up breaking this.

+**IMPORTANT** Never run any code / etc. from the internet if you don't know what it does.
+There are a lot of bad folks out there, and they could be malicious!

 ## General Setup Info